PSR16/ArcheryClubWebsite/README.md

-# ArcheryClubWebsite
+# Archery Club Website

-repo for personal website
+Repo for the Archery Club Website at The Ohio State University

+Designed by Pegah Rashidnia